 - 1. If you are signed-in with a Google account you can export multiple references. - 2.
-Conduct your search in Google Scholar... - 3.
+Conduct your search in Google Scholar. - 3.
 Click on the star icon below each relevant reference to add it to My library.
 You will be asked if you'd like to label each as Reading list or create a new label.
 Labelling similar results will enable you to export them together (see point 5. below).
-(If you don't want to label (group) it, click the top-left X to close the box.) - 4.
+If you don't want to label (group) it, click the top-left X to close the box. - 4.
 Once you've finished selecting references, click on My library (top-right). - 5.
 You can use the Export all > RefMan button above the references to save a '.ris' file that can be imported into Zotero.
 If you do not want to export all the references in My library, either click on Import into RefMan, under each reference you want to export or click on a label title to see the references in it, then use the Export all > RefMan button to export them as a group. - 6.
-Click on the downloaded '.ris' file to open it in Zotero.
-The references should now be in your library.
+In Zotero, go to File > Import..., keep 'A file...' selected, then click Continue and navigate to the file in your Downloads folder.
+Select it and click Open.
+The references will be imported into a new Zotero 'collection' (folder). - 7.
+The references should now be in your Zotero library.